seehuhn/py-jvplot/doc/ch7background.rst

 ---------

-Since finding the optimal solution for the tick placement problem seems difficult, JvPlot uses the following algorithm.
-The cases of unspecified and specified aspect ratio are treated separately.
+Since finding the optimal solution for the tick placement problem seems difficult, JvPlot uses an approximate algorithm, described in the following sections.

 Penalty function
 ................